windmaomao/proxy-state/README.md

 # Proxy States

 _Proxy States_ creates an object to hold states and actions.
+An action can manipulate the states internally.
+When a state gets changed, it can notify us with an event.

 ## Install